spirtt0/icingaweb2/doc/80-Upgrading.md

     should work with any other PHP app as well.
   * Make sure to enable the new Apache module `a2enmod php7` and restart `apache2`

-**Discontinuing package updates**
+**Discontinued package updates**

-For the following distributions Icinga Web 2 won't be updated past 2.4.x anymore.
+Icinga Web 2 v2.5 is not supported on these platforms:

 * Debian 7 wheezy
 * Ubuntu 14.04 LTS (trusty)
 * SUSE SLE 11 (all service packs)

-Please think about replacing your central Icinga system to a newer distribution release.
+Please consider an upgrade of your central Icinga system to a newer distribution release.

-Also see [packages.icinga.com] for the currently supported distributions.
+[packages.icinga.com](https://packages.icinga.com) provides an overview about currently supported distributions.

+Icinga Web 2 v2.5.0 requires a schema update for the preferences database.
+Continue here for [MySQL](80-Upgrading.md#upgrading-mysql-db) and [PostgreSQL](80-Upgrading.md#upgrading-pgsql-db).

 ## Upgrading to Icinga Web 2 2.4.x <a id="upgrading-to-2.4.x"></a>